If you are a job seeker and are not using Linked In properly, you are missing out.

 LinkedIn is the world’s largest professional network with 364 (April 2015) million members in over 200 countries and territories around the globe.
 Employers and recruiters including myself use LinkedIn on a daily basis to find the right talent.
 We don’t limit our search to people who are looking for a job right now either and often approach passive candidates.

 However, if your profile isn’t completed, keyword reach or optimized, employers won’t be able to find you.
+If you are unaware of how to form an llc in California, then consider checking out startmyllc website.

 The section of LinkedIn profile that is often neglected is your summary section.